NGC 9 - Spiral Galaxy in Pegasus

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 9.

 Apparent size of NGC 9The following table reports NGC 9 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 9 is a visual representation of it.

 The image below is a photograph of NGC 9 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 9 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 9 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 9 - Spiral Galaxy in Pegasus is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 9 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 9

 Celestial coordinates for the J2000 equinox of NGC 9 are provided in the following table:

 The simplified sky charts below show the position of NGC 9 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.